Car insurance prices on the up again!

-The latest Confused.com car insurance price index, in association with Towers Watson, shows that car insurance prices have finally stopped falling.
-Though the increase in the average cost of comprehensive car insurance is marginal, it's significant as this is the first time premiums have increased since June 2011.
+The latest Confused.com car insurance price index, in association with Willis Towers Watson, shows that car insurance prices have remained static in the first quarter of 2016.

 Who's paying the most?

-This chart is a league table of the biggest car insurance price reductions by age.
-As you can see, drivers aged 66 saw the greatest quarterly price increases of all, seeing their premiums increase by 6.1%.
+This chart is a league table of the biggest car insurance price increases by age.
+As you can see, drivers aged 60 saw the greatest comparative price rise this quarter at 19% (£67).
+The largest monetary increase was for 32-year-olds, who saw their premiums increase by £88.